shm379/wp-jibres/readme.txt

 Or if you want to emigration to JIBRES (The first sales engineering system in the world) create your store in jibres and send all of your data to jibres with a click.
 Backup speedly and beautiful with jibres plugin...

+FEATURES:

+*   Powerful and easy to use
+*   Without setup required and force to set informations
+*   Small space and big work
+*   Works on any servers
+*	Backup part of your data

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.